 Where are we going and how do we get there?
-An optimistic book about our future as a species that shows how our global society is changing, what opportunities lie ahead, and what we need to collectively address if we are to create the kind of life we all want to lead.
+An optimistic book exploring the possibilities for our future as a species that shows how our global society is changing, what opportunities lie ahead, and what we need to collectively address if we are to create the kind of life we all want to lead.
 It challenges individuals, governments and corporations to critically assess the status quo, to embrace the opportunities of the new world, and to make intelligent choices for a better future.

 We have seen a fundamental shift of several paradigms that underpinned the foundations of our society, but now hold us back.
 Like a rusty anchor that provided stability in high tide, we are now bound to a dangerous reef as the water lowers.
 We have seen a shift from central to distributed, from scarcity to surplus and from closed to open systems, wherein the latter of each is proving significantly more successful in the modern context.
 And yet, many of our assumptions are based on the default idea that centricity, scarcity and closed are the desired state.
 Are they?